-BAFA are recruiting 2 x volunteer National Programme Team Managers.
-One for GB Men’s Flag, and one for GB Women’s Flag.
-The Team Manager’s role is to liaise with the Head Coach to enable the smooth running of the team and effective delivery of associated practice sessions, international competitions and events.
+The primary aim of the Team Manager role is to liaise with the Women’s Flag Head Coach and the GB Operations Manager to enable the smooth running of the team and effective delivery of associated practice sessions, international competitions and events.

-Length of term: After an initial three month probationary period, this role is fixed for the duration of a competition cycle for team.
-BAFA reserves the right to review the appointment at the end of each competition cycle
+Length of term: After an initial three-month probationary period, this role is fixed for the duration of a competition cycle for the Women’s Flag.
+BAFA reserves the right to review the appointment at the end of each competition cycle.

 Position type: Voluntary

 Suggested hours: up to 10 hours per week.
 This may vary depending on point of competition cycle and during planned events.

 This role description is not to be regarded as exclusive or exhaustive.
 It is intended as an outline indication of the areas of activity and will be amended in the light of the changing needs of the BAFA National Programme.

 The National Programme Team Manager will be required to: